zhangqiangpei/learngit/readme.txt

-github is a version control system. github is free software.
+github is a distributed version control system. github is free software.